All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 • Week 2 to 4: Sleep improvements become more consistent.
 Daytime energy, focus, and mood often improve as a downstream result of better rest.

-It is worth noting that patients who have the most disrupted baseline sleep often experience the most dramatic improvements.
+Patients who have the most disrupted baseline sleep often experience the most dramatic improvements.
 Those who already sleep reasonably well may notice subtler but still meaningful enhancements.

 Side Effects and Safety